 For a description of past NEH Seminars, see the NEH Summer Programs page.

-Independent Research.
-Summer programs at the Newberry offer summer scholars superb opportunities to renew and develop scholarly interests and skills at a premier research library, as well as become a part of the Newberry’s large community of curators, scholars, and library staff.
+Summer programs at the Newberry offer summer scholars superb opportunities to renew and develop scholarly interests and skills through access to the collections and expertise of a premier research library.
 Accordingly, each participant will pursue a research project during the seminar.
 Although the projects may be continuations of work already begun and need not be completed during the seminar, we will ask each participant to prepare a brief report, including a bibliography.
 Use of Newberry Library items in their research will be expected, and meetings with library staff strongly encouraged, but we will also encourage participants to use online resources.
 The creation of web resources resulting from individual research projects will be welcomed, where appropriate.

 These projects may develop new teaching materials or courses, promote the summer scholar’s growth as a scholar and teacher, or both.
 In the opening days of the seminar, participants will meet individually with Akerman and Brosnan to discuss their projects and possible Newberry resources that will support their research.
 The co-directors will be available for regular office hours each afternoon.
 Participants will be encouraged to discuss progress on their projects at informal breakfasts scheduled for the middle of the second and third weeks, and each participant will present their work to the group more formally during the final two days of the program.